Bitcoin-ABC/bitcoin-abc/modules/chronik-client/README.md

 -   0.26.1 - If websocket takes longer than 5s to connect, try the next ws
 -   0.26.2 - Return type `number` for `timeFirstSeen` from `chronik.token()` endpoint in `ChronikClientNode`
 -   0.27.0 - Support for `lokadId` endpoints and websocket subscriptions
+-   0.28.0 - Support for websocket subscriptions by `tokenID`